 On the other hand, not being able to accomplish this connecting exercise may suggest that you and your partner need professional counseling.
 Having a secure attachment, feeling safe exposing yourself, and being vulnerable is not always easy, especially in a romantic relationship.
 If you do not feel emotionally safe enough to be vulnerable with your partner, this can be a strong indicator that you need to seek a professional for relationship help.
 If you would like assistance with communication and trust in your relationship, talk to your doctor, minister, or a friend to refer you to a professional who can help.

-© Copyright 2011 by By Pamela Lipe, MS, therapist in Saint Paul, Minnesota.
-All Rights Reserved.
+© Copyright 2011 by By Pamela Lipe, MS. All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.